thebigrick/catalyst-pluginizr/README.md

 ## Additional Notes

-- You can register multiple plugins inside register-plugins.ts.
-- Plugins are applied in the order they are registered.
+- Multiple plugins can be registered for the same component, function, or value
+- Plugin execution order is determined by the `sortOrder` parameter (lower values execute first)
-- Changes made by plugins are automatically applied to your Catalyst project.
+- Changes made by plugins are automatically applied to your Catalyst project
+- Input values for wrapped functions and components remain strictly typed, ensuring type safety throughout the plugin chain

 ## Contributing